tencent-ailab/hok_env/README.md

-# Honor of Kings Game Environment
+# Honor of Kings AI Open Environment of Tencent(腾讯王者荣耀AI开放环境)
 ![avatar](./docs/hok_1v1.png)
 ## Introduction
 - [Hok_env](https://github.com/tencent-ailab/hok_env) is the open environment of [Honor of kings 1V1](https://pvp.qq.com/).
-This repository mainly includes the gamecore of  _Honor of Kings_ 1v1, a reinforcement learning training framework and an implementation of ppo algorithm based on the training framework.
+This repository mainly includes _Hok_env SDK_ , a reinforcement learning training framework and an implementation of ppo algorithm based on the training framework. _Hok_env SDK_ is used to interact with the gamecore of  _Honor of Kings_ 1v1.
 - In the current version, hok_env supports 20 heroes.
-The gamecore of hok_env runs on the Windows platform, and the package **_hok_env_** needs to be deployed in linux platforms to interact with the gamecore.
-We also provide a docker image for training on your computer.
-In a further version, we will release a gamecore server compatible with linux.
 - Current supported heroes:
   - lubanqihao
   - miyue